Which countries have banned travel to and from the UK?

 Poland

-Flights from the UK to Poland have been banned until further notice after Sunday’s announcement by the UK government.
+Flights from the UK to Poland have been banned until 6 January 2021.

-If you’re planning on being in Poland for New Year, there is a planned curfew from 7pm on 31 December until 6am on 1 January.
+If you’re planning on being in Poland for New Year, there's a planned curfew from 7pm on 31 December until 6am on 1 January.
 Travel or movement will be banned during this time.

 Austria

-Flights to Austria from the UK have been banned from 22 December until 31 December.
+Flights to Austria from the UK have been banned until 1 January 2021.

 If you are arriving from a country not on Austria’s travel corridor list, you’ll be asked to self-isolate.